International Peace Garden

 Theodore Roosevelt National Park

 Certainly the highlight of my trip, the three units are connected by the Little Missouri River, which is the south unit oxbow on the left.
 The south unit also has bison, wild horses, a painted canyon, petrified logs, a prairie dog town, badlands, a replica of Teddy’s cabin, a ranch, camping, and lots more.
 The north unit has even better oxbow views on one of the best hikes I’ve ever done: Caprock Coulee 4 miles.
 Even the tiny Elkhorn Ranch unit, hemmed in by cattle fences and pumpjacks, had a pair of whooping cranes to amaze me.
 I’m honestly struggling for superlatives.
 Teddy used the phrase “grim beauty” which gets at the serious nature of the park.
+This is one of my favorite national parks.
+Click here for more Teddy Roosevelt sites.

 I would like to spend a week up here and ride a horse, but I’m already in Montana.
 For EV travelers who want to see all 3 units, I recommend charging overnight in state campgrounds before & after.
 There’s one next to the south unit and another not too far from the north.